HAND MADE USING NOS TANNOY DRIVERS.

 I quote the last part of the review.....

-other speakers, and then audition the Kensington
+other speakers, and then audition the Kensington SE.

 I’m betting you won’t want to go back.

-with bass, if not much was in the recording, you
+with bass, if not much was in the recording, you wondered where it

-hear at a concert venue.
+at a concert venue.
 Detail of massed brass,

 close listening in a small room.
 Probably sound is more detailed